-The Scottish Government has commissioned the development of the new Strategy for publication in Spring 2023.
-The Strategy will set out the sector's 5-year vision to 2028 and include annual performance reporting against the agreed priorities and their associated outcomes.
-Mid-term evaluation will be considered.
+The Scottish Government has commissioned the development of the new strategy for publication in Spring 2023.
+The Strategy will set out the sector's 5-year vision to 2028 and include annual performance reporting against the agreed KPIs.
+The need for (and date of) the mid-term evaluation will be agreed during the design of the strategy.

-All sector partners and stakeholders will play a role in the implementation of the strategy and there will be a strategy steering group with working, and task and finish groups underneath it.
-Some existing delivery mechanisms from OPiT will carry over.
+HES will lead the development and publication process.

-HES is responsible for annual performance reporting for the current OPiT and will continue in this role for the new strategy.
+All sector partners and stakeholders will play a role in the implementation of the strategy, following the objectives and contributing to the KPIs set out in it.
+HES is responsible for annual performance reporting for the current OPiT and will continue in this role unless an alternative provider is agreed during the design of the strategy.
+SHEF will be responsible for steering the post-implementation review in 2028.